Theonejvoo/OpenDream/README.md

 Traditional AI systems rely on **single-model reasoning**.

-OpenMind explores **collective intelligence**, where many agents work together as one cognitive system.
+OpenMind experiments with **collective reasoning**, where multiple agents work together to solve problems.

-Each agent acts as a **node in a digital brain**, contributing signals that combine into a unified decision.
+The final output emerges from **consensus intelligence**.

 ---